katherineyuu/CS201_Project3/README.md

 # Project 3: DNA

-This is the directions document for Project 3 DNA in CompSci 201 at Duke University, Spring 2023.
-[This document details the workflow](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.
+This is the directions document for Project 3 DNA in CompSci 201 at Duke University, Fall 2023.

+See [the details document](docs/details.md) for information on using Git, starting the project, and more details about the project including information about the classes and concepts that are outlined briefly below.
+You'll absolutely need to read the information in the [details document](docs/details.md) to understand how the classes in this project work independently and together.
+The _details_ document also contains project-specific details, this document provides a high-level overview of the assignment.

 ## Outline
 - [Background and Introduction](#project-background-and-introduction)